lshuang00001-ui/HSDNet/README.md

 1. Install the required environment.
 2. Install the Ultralytics YOLO framework.
-3. Register the custom HSDNet modules according to `docs/module_registration.md`.
+3. Register or merge the custom HSDNet modules according to `docs/module_registration.md`.
 4. Prepare the dataset in YOLO format.
 5. Modify `configs/data_example.yaml`.
 6. Train HSDNet using `configs/hsdnet.yaml`.